-My primary research agenda is to study inter-organizational relationships in high-technology industries, with a particular focus on how networks of relations—between people and organizations—affect industry dynamics.
+My primary research agenda is to study coordination in high-technology industries, with a particular focus on how networks of relations—between people and organizations—affect industry dynamics.

 In my doctoral dissertation at INSEAD, I studied how firms in innovation ecosystems use alliance networks to coordinate their technology strategies.
 The term “innovation ecosystems” refers to industries built on technologies that require multiple complementary elements to be coordinated to create value for customers.
 Prior research has shed light on how this coordination is achieved, but it has not yet addressed the differential effects of ties between different types of industry participants.
 I study how the interorganizational relationships between a focal firm and its suppliers, competitors, and complementors influence its investment behavior and competitive performance in a new technology generation.
 The empirical setting for the dissertation is the global mobile telecommunications industry.
 Phil Anderson chairs my dissertation committee.
 I have presented this research at various international academic conferences and I am now preparing this work for submission to academic journals.